wanx-troopers/wanx-troopers.github.io/ovi.md

 # OVI

 Ovi is an open-source model capable of sound + video generation.
 Video quality at 5B level.
 24fps.

-Requires 24Gb VRAM to run in 8fp and 32Gb VRAM to run in 16fp.
+Initially required 24Gb VRAM to run in 8fp and 32Gb VRAM to run in 16fp.

 Githubs:
 * [ComfyUI_RH_Ovi](https://github.com/HM-RunningHub/ComfyUI_RH_Ovi)